mpalash/aliakbarmehta/_content/purgatory-edit.md

 layout: content
 tag: ongoing project
 pubdate: '2017'
 children:
-  - purg~ Purgatory edit
+  - purg ~ Purgatory edit
-  - purg~ stills from video
 ---
 A collaborative work with artist Jernej Čuček Gerbec (Slovenia), _Purgatory Edit_ is a prototyping of a proof-of-concept for an interactive performance